Skip to contents

 sql

-A dbplyr lazy table (tbl_lazy) or a single SQL query string.
+A dbplyr lazy table (tbl_lazy), a single SQL query string, or a named list of these (one element per pipeline model; see Details).
 Lazy tables are analyzed directly from their lazy query tree (the SQL recorded in metadata still comes from dbplyr::sql_render()); when one is handled by the sqlglot engine instead, its database connection is used to harvest table schemas automatically.
+Plain data frames are not accepted — dplyr executes each verb on them immediately, leaving no query tree to read.
+Wrap the data with dbplyr::memdb_frame() (or copy an existing frame with copy_to(dbplyr::memdb(), df, name = "df")) and the same pipeline becomes traceable; see vignette("getting-started").

 dialect